OzuYatamutsu/project-overengineer/API-Docs.md

 Submits raw image data against the transformer.
 The transformer should return a job ID corresponding to the job to be processed.

-Returns `201` if the job was created successfully.
+- Returns `201` if the job was created successfully.
+- Returns `400` if the data was in an incorrect format.

 #### Sample request
 (Raw binary image data)